 Let's have a blast!
 Student associations and sports shooting

 1st Floor: Great Hall

 In the wall showcase is St. Sebastian, also known as "Baschi".
 The patron saint, also of marksmen, was riddled with arrows in Rome in 288 at the behest of Emperor Diocletian when he professed Christianity.
 The larger figure probably dates from the 16th or 17th century, the smaller figure is somewhat younger and served as an offertory.
-The silver-gilt cup of the German Emperor Wilhelm II (1859–1941) in the same display case was an honourary gift to the Federal Shooting Festival in Bern in 1910 [currently on display in the special exhibition].
+The silver-gilt cup of the German Emperor Wilhelm II (1859–1941) in the same display case was an honourary gift to the Federal Shooting Festival in Bern in 1910.
+[Currently in the depot]

 Weapons were also given as gifts to the winners at shooting festivals.
 In the table showcases in the front part of the room on the right-hand side, so-called splendour or decorative weapons are exhibited, some with inlays of bone and horn.
 Other weapons bear witness to the high quality of Bernese gunsmithing in the 18th century by Franz Ulrich and Christian Schenk.